Please read through the following information before filling in the application form at the bottom of the page.

-- Be part of more than 220 student groups run by students - share experiences and ideas.
+- Be part of more than 220 societies and student groups run by students - share experiences and ideas.

 The Affiliation Process

-Submit your application to be reviewed by Societies Executive, a panel of students who will consider whether your group would benefit from being affiliated as a society.
-You’ll receive a confirmation email that your application has been received within one working day.
+Submit your application to be reviewed by Societies Executive, a panel of students who will consider whether your group would benefit from being affiliated as a Guild society.
+You’ll receive a confirmation email that your application has been received usually within one working week.
 Please make sure that your application is as detailed as possible to ensure that the application process runs smoothly.

-Societies Executive will review your application, and will decide whether you will be invited to pitch your society to them.
-If you are not invited to pitch, you can arrange to have a meeting with the Societies Executive Officers to discuss re-applying and get feedback
+The Societies Executive will decide whether or not a proposed society is recognised and affiliated, on behalf of the Guild Council and VP Activities.
+The Committee will review your application, and will decide whether you will be invited to pitch your society to them.
+If you are not invited to pitch, you can arrange to have a meeting with a societies rep or an A&V Coordinator to get feedback and discuss re-applying.

 If you are invited to pitch, you will have 5 minutes to present on your application and this will be followed by a few minutes of questions.

-Societies Executive will notify you within one week whether you have been successful.
+You will be notified within one week after your pitch whether you have been successful.
 If not, the reasons will be explained for you.
-You may be invited to reapply.
+You may be invited to re-apply.

-If you are successful, Activities & Volunteering will provide you with the documents you need.
-You will be invited to an induction session with Activities & Volunteering staff to train you and your committee about everything you need to know.
+If you are successful, Activities & Volunteering (A&V) staff will provide you with the information you need.
+You will be invited to an induction session with A&V staff to train you and your committee about everything you need to know.